AlexsLemonade/OpenPBTA-analysis/README.md

 #### Development in the Project Docker Container

-The most recent version of the project Docker image, which is pushed to Docker Hub after a pull request gets merged into the master branch, can be obtain via the command line with:
+The most recent version of the project Docker image, which is pushed to Docker Hub after a pull request gets merged into the master branch, can be obtained via the command line with:

 ```
 docker pull ccdlopenpbta/open-pbta:latest